comscript/Ruin/README.md

 Once this entity is added to an instance of Ruin, the draw() method will be called every time the screen needs to be drawn.
 Put your draw code here!

 ### render()
-This is a convenience function which will draw the sprite at _x, _y.
+This is a convenience function which will draw the current sprite at _x, _y.
 Call this only in the draw() method!

-### sprite()
+### animation()
-Returns the sprite for this entity.
-If you do not want to use render(), sprite.draw is a good way to get more control over your sprite rendering.
+Returns the animation for this entity.
+(An animation is just an array of sprites.
+(Sprites are just images.))

-### sprite=(path, tileable=true)
+### animation=(path, animation_speed=1, tileable=true)
-Sets the sprite for this entity.
-It automatically looks in the img directory, so you only need to pass the name of your file.
-In the future, you will be able to pass the name of a subfolder of img/ and an animation will automatically be created from the images within the specified folder.
+Sets the animation for this entity.
+If path is a directory, the animation will be created from all images in the subdirectory (in alphanumeric order).
+If path is an image, that image will be used as the only frame for the animation. animation_speed will usually be 1 or a decimal (0.5 means one frame every two steps).

 (P.S.
 Ruby has syntactic sugar which lets you treat this function like an assignment.
 IE instead of writing sprite=("myimage.png"), you can write self.sprite = "myimage.png")

+### sprite=(path, animation_speed=1, tileble=true)
+This is an alias for animation=, since static sprites are still stored as animations.

+### sprite()
+Returns the current sprite/animation frame for this entity.
+If you do not want to use render(), sprite.draw is a good way to get more control over your sprite rendering.

 ## Map